SaminGroup/Dolezal-MC2/README.md

 when calling MC2 on your choice of supercomputer please update the functions "initial_vasp_run()","vasp_run()", and "global_vasp_run()" which are in the myfuncs.py file with the proper executable for how VASP is called on your architecture... change the string phrase in the os.system() line of these functions

 mc2.py executes the algorithm with no global flips while mc2-global.py does include the global flip.
 I've generated two versions just in case.
-I've included INCAR0 and INCAR1 files as a sample of how I ran the mc2 algorithm for my research
+I've included INCAR0 and INCAR1 files as a sample of how I ran the mc2 algorithm for my research.
+I've also included data_to_csv.py as an example of how I analyzed the MC2 results